Longtime Petaluma musician Peter Welker dies at 79

-Welker lived in Petaluma from 1972 until 2020, when he moved to the Phoenix area to seek a position as a college music professor.
+Welker, a founder of the Petaluma Music Festival, lived in the city from 1972 until 2020, when he moved to the Phoenix area to seek a position as a college music professor.

-A composer, arranger, band leader and trumpet player, Welker was primarily a jazz musician, but was equally adept at rock ’n’ roll, R&B and other genres.
-He had been a member and founder of several bands and recorded multiple CDs over the last 40 years.
+He was primarily a jazz musician, but was equally adept at rock ’n’ roll, R&B and other genres.
+He had been a member and founder of several bands and recorded multiple CDs over the past 40 years.

 His final CD, “Sidemen,” was released in November by Summit Records.
 The jazz-funk-Latin group featured six multi-Grammy winning musicians.